johanmontorfano/joogle/README.md

 - [X] Working indexing and searching.
 - [ ] Indexing improvements
+    - [ ] Auto-queueing of URLs found on webpages.
     - [ ] Trustworthy scores with hyperlinks.
-    - [ ] Saving indexed pages and titles.
+    - [ ] Saving indexed pages description and title.
-    - [ ] Solve an issue with data not being resetted on re-indexing.
+    - [X] Solve an issue with data not being resetted on re-indexing.
     - [ ] Better algorithm for page scoring based on content.
+    - [ ] Use robots.txt and sitemaps, allowing to only submit a domain name and a sitemap URL to the indexer and the bot will do everything by itself.
 - [ ] Search improvements
     - [ ] Implement result pagination instead of the 100's result limit.